oven-sh/bun/docs/guides/ecosystem/react.md

 React just works with Bun.
 Bun supports `.jsx` and `.tsx` files out of the box.

 Remember that JSX is just a special syntax for including HTML-like syntax in JavaScript files.
-It's commonReact uses JSX syntax, as do other React alternatives like [Preact](https://preactjs.com/) and [Solid](https://www.solidjs.com/).
+React uses JSX syntax, as well as alternatives like [Preact](https://preactjs.com/) and [Solid](https://www.solidjs.com/).
 Bun's internal transpiler converts JSX syntax into vanilla JavaScript before execution.

 ---